OSGeo/gdal/gdal/doc/source/drivers/vector/wfs3.rst

 The following options are available:

--  **URL**\ =url: URL to the WFS server endpoint.
-Required when using the "WFS:" string as the connection string.
+-  **URL**\ =url: URL to the WFS server landing page, or to a given collection.
+   Required when using the "WFS3:" string as the connection string.
 -  **PAGE_SIZE**\ =integer: Number of features to retrieve per request.
    Defaults to 10.
 Minimum is 1, maximum 10000.
 -  **USERPWD**: May be supplied with *userid:password* to pass a userid